ChrisSutt/FossilDiscordBot/README.md

    node index.js
    ```

+## **Commands**

+- `!fact` – Retrieves a random dinosaur fact
+- `!trivia` – Starts a multiple-choice trivia question
+- Respond with `A, B, C, or D` to answer trivia questions

 ## **Roadmap**

 ### **Short-Term Goals**
-- Implement command-based fact retrieval (`/fact`)
+- Add a trivia scoring system and leaderboard
+- Introduce timed trivia challenges
-- Expand the fact database with additional categories
+- Expand the trivia question database
-- Improve error handling and logging

 ### **Long-Term Goals**
 - Allow users to submit and suggest facts
-- Develop an interactive trivia feature
-- Implement database storage for scalability
+- Implement role-based permissions for commands
+- Store trivia scores and fact submissions in a database
 - Deploy to a cloud hosting service for 24/7 availability

 ## **Contributing**

 Contributions are welcome.
-If you have suggestions or would like to contribute to the development of DinoFactsBot, please open an issue or submit a pull request.
+If you have suggestions or would like to contribute to the development of FossilBot, please open an issue or submit a pull request.

 ## **License**